-EGYPT – After more than two weeks from the bomb attacks that struck the Coptic Church on Palm Sunday, the Christian community in Egypt welcomed Pope Francis on Friday and Saturday April 28 and 29, 2017, under heavy security.
+EGYPT – After more than two weeks after the bomb attacks that struck the Coptic Church on Palm Sunday, the Christian community in Egypt welcomed Pope Francis on Friday and Saturday April 28 and 29, 2017, under heavy security.

 In his speech that he gave before the civil authorities, Pope Francis spoke of Egypt’s duty to towards achieving peace in a time where terror causes extreme agony and suffering.
 “Egypt has a singular task, namely, to strengthen and consolidate regional peace even as it is assaulted on its own soil by senseless acts of violence.
 Such acts of violence have caused unjust suffering to so many families – some of them are present among us – who mourn their sons and daughters”.

-His Holiness also encouraged the “the bold efforts being made to complete a number of national projects and the many initiatives of peace-making, both within the country and beyond its borders, aimed at that development in prosperity and peace which its people desire and deserve”.
+His Holiness also encouraged “the bold efforts being made to complete a number of national projects and the many initiatives of peace-making, both within the country and beyond its borders, aimed at that development in prosperity and peace which its people desire and deserve”.
 He concluded by reminding that the presence in Egypt is “not new or accidental, but ancient and an inseparable part of the history of Egypt”.

 On Saturday and in his homily during Holy Mass before a crowd of 15,000 Catholic Copts, the Pontiff spoke of True faith through which we can “spread, defend and live out the culture of encounter, dialogue, respect and fraternity” and “protect the rights of others with the same zeal and enthusiasm with which we defend our own”.
 “God is pleased only by a faith that is proclaimed by our lives, for the only fanaticism believers can have is that of charity!” he added.